Ch0wW/gameserver-cfg/doom/zdaemon/README.md

 Now that we know our server works, feel free to modify zserv.sh & zserv.cfg to make it customized as your suits.

+I included a script (start_servers.sh) that will automatically start your servers, aswell as the contents of the service (you'll have to know how to install it by yourself).

-I also added some configurations examples (taken from BaseQ.fr servers) for some of you who are interested. you can check them in the "templates" folder.
+I also added some configurations examples (taken from BaseQ.fr servers) for some of you who are interested.
+You can check them in the "templates" folder.

 ## Additionnal ressources